hatcatpat/stak/README.md

 * **pan** to pan a mono signal into a stereo signal
 * **mix** to combine 2 stereo signals into 1 stereo signal

+## interacting
+this section needs work :)

+at the moment, the stak will just parse "test.st" when it loads

+you can interact with it further by sending a udp message to 127.0.0.1:2000, the stak_send.sh script gives an example of how to do this using netcat. the advantage of a udp server over stdin is that you can send messages from any other program (i.e., vim), without having to rely on a terminal multiplexer (like tmux or screen).

 ## build requirements
 * ansi c compiler
 * make